-Amongst all the expected staples, the custom kitchenette includes a microwave, coffee pod machine and bar fridge.
-All stays include a simple continental breakfast of fresh bread, Tasmanian jams & yoghurt, two-fruits, milk, juice, a selection of cereals, tea and coffee.
+Amongst all the expected staples, the custom kitchenette (and full kitchen in the apartments) includes a microwave, coffee pod machine and bar fridge.
+All stays include a simple continental breakfast of fresh bread, Tasmanian jams & yoghurt, rhubarb compote, poached apple, milk, juice, quality toasted muesli, artisan tea and coffee.
 Enjoy in the privacy of your suite or wander outside to take in the fresh salt air and views on the front verandah.

 The Ship Inn Stanley evokes intrigue and beauty.
 Indulge yourself in the suite of your choice and bask in the story of a bygone era.

 The Guest Lounge at the Ship Inn Stanley has been re-imagined to weave past and present in a rich tapestry that merges ambiance with comfortable elegance.
 This is a space designed to nurture the weary traveler.
 To provide cozy refuge for unwinding with friends or a good book.READ MORE

 Greenhills is tucked away on our first floor.
 A short climb up the century old timber staircase reveals the breathtaking vista across the bay towards the fertile rolling hills behind Stanley.
 This suite honors the extreme hardships endured by Tasmania’s early settlers who forged a cultivated landscape from the unrelenting wildness they discovered upon arrival in the early 1800’s.BOOK NOWMORE INFO

 Cape Grim is the north-western point of Tasmania – an isolated apex with a turbulent history.
 Its foreboding name represents dark struggles of the past that have been eclipsed by astounding powers of redemption.